 If you take an over-the-counter pain medication right before you get your braces put on or adjusted, you will actually beat the soreness to the punch and avoid much of the initial pain.
 You can then continue to take an over-the-counter medication every 4-6 hours during the first couple of days if you have lingering soreness.

 Make sure to consult with your doctor if you are taking any type of medication or have a medical condition that may be affected by an over-the-counter medication such as Tylenol or Advil.

 When considering the question, “Do braces hurt?”
 It’s good to remember that most things in life require some level of discomfort before you start to see an improvement.
-Whether it’s exercising your body or your mind, we have to push ourselves outside of our comfort zone sometimes to see change.
-In the case of getting braces on, going outside of our comfort zone will be well worth it when you see the end result.
+Whether it’s exercising our body or our mind, we have to push ourselves outside of our comfort zone sometimes to see change.
+In the case of wearing braces, going outside of our comfort zone will be well worth it when you see the end result.